 A doctor, pharmacist, or nurse can be a great resource for your questions.

 There are a number of ways that your doctor can help treat menopause symptoms.
 One of these is hormone replacement therapy (HRT).
-Talk to your doctor about any concerns you may have about hormone replacement.
-Your age and the amount of time that has passed since you started menopause make a difference in the safety of HRT.
+Your age and the amount of time that’s passed since you started menopause make a difference in the safety of HRT.

 Herbal supplements are typically extracted from the leaves, stems, seeds, or flowers of plants.
 Then they’re manufactured into teas, capsules, and other forms.